 Instruct someone in your Accounting/AR employee to keep checking with the debtor frequently.
 The debtor will likely pay when he realizes that collection demands are not going away any time soon.

-Go to the Small Claims Court and get a judgement against the debtor; this may include wage garnishment.
-If you are lucky, you may get a default judgement if the debtor fails to appear.
+Go to the Small Claims Court and get a judgment against the debtor; this may include wage garnishment.
+If you are lucky, you may get a default judgment if the debtor fails to appear.

 Hire a professional collections agency and let them do all this work for you.
 They have excellent systems and software in place to periodically contact the debtor.

 Did you know that the government has many laws which need to be followed when attempting to recover money from a person?
 In many states, these restrictions apply to the original creditor as well.
 These laws are designed to prevent Creditors/Collection Agencies from putting unreasonable pressure on debtors.
 Not following these debt collection laws and regulations can result in getting sued back by the debtor.

 Have your in-house collection specialist keep himself up to date with laws that are applicable to the original creditors too.

 Use a collection agency.
 The staff of a collection agency is well trained to follow various Federal and State laws.
 Check out the Debt Collection Laws in the United States.
 In case of a mishap (a lawsuit occurs from the debtor’s side), they are fully insured for such situations to protect themself and their clients from a financial loss.